Wesleyan-Media-Project/party_classifier/README.md

 For more information about the models, you can look at the notes in the `/notes` folder.

-### Performance
+### 3.3 Performance

-Here is the model performance on the held-out test set:s
+Here is the model performance on the held-out test set:

 ```